top of page

 It’s the kind of place you walk into to "browse" and walk out with a perfectly-cut shirt you didn’t know you needed (I have yet to leave Maillot empty handed, and be warned you probably won't either).

 The labels are quiet, but directional.
 Maillot doesn’t follow fashion, it curates around lifestyle, and it shows.
-Just outside, you’ll find Outta coffee, operating from a window connected to the store, their $6 matcha is one of the best in the city.
+Just outside, you’ll find Outta coffee, operating from a window connected to the store, their $6 matcha is one of the best in the city, and made our list of the 21 best matcha cafés in Sydney.

 Above the Clouds